cardano-foundation/cf-gsoc-ideas-page-2025/README.md

 ### 🎓 Possible Mentors

-Fabian Bormann, Satya Ranjan
+Fabian Bormann, Sebastian Bode

-## 👉 Cardano Peer Connect (CIP-0045) Improvements
+## 👉 Browser 2 Browser Communication: Cardano Peer Connect Improvements

 ### 🚣 Your Mission

-[CIP-0045](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0045) introduces a method for setting up a peer-to-peer communication between two browser windows on different devices, eliminating the need for a central signaling server to exchange their IP addresses.
-This technique allows for the injection of an API (CIP-0030) from one browser (a wallet) to another (a DApp), enabling seamless and lightweight mobile support.
+[CIP-0045](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0045) introduces a method for setting up peer-to-peer communication between two browser windows on different devices, eliminating the need for a central signaling server to exchange their IP addresses.
+This technique allows for the injection of an API and making calls between the peers.
 To resolve their deep IPs behind different NATs, this approach uses a list of public WebTorrent trackers for peer discovery.
-However, in many scenarios, when the user is on a mobile device and aims to connect a wallet to a DApp in a browser on the same device, or in another situation where the user is on the same local network and wants to link the wallet on a phone to a DApp on the PC, the use of a torrent tracker becomes unnecessary due to the absence of NAT involvement.
-Furthermore, there's currently a bit of a hassle in switching between a browser-based wallet and a website, for instance, to sign a message.
+However, in many scenarios, this method is not ideal.
+While https://peerjs.com/ requires a central component to establish the connection, it is more reliable and would significantly improve the user experience.
+This technique is currently used by mobile wallets like [Eternl](https://eternl.io/), but it would be a generic solution for any kind of API injection and peer-to-peer communication.

 #### 📦 Expected Outcomes

-The mission of this project would be to investigate both topics: situation-dependent peer discovery and enhanced usability.
-You can explore a demo setup in the open-source repository [available here](https://github.com/fabianbormann/cip-0045-demo-implementation).
-At the end of this project you should have implemented the new (local) peer discover method and the enhanced usabulity features (intents, nofitfications, ...) into [this repository](https://github.com/fabianbormann/cardano-peer-connect).
+The mission is to implement a multi-stage connection mechanism and enhance the CIP-0045 standard by adding preferred methods for the connection process.
+A QR code or link should include a custom PeerJS server address.
+If this server is unreachable or has not been provided, the community PeerJS server should be preferred as a fallback.
+If this also becomes unreachable, the current torrent-based approach should act as a final fallback.
+You can explore a demo setup using the current torrent-based approach in the open-source repository [available here](https://github.com/fabianbormann/cip-0045-demo-implementation).

 ### 🏄 Skills required

-Typescript, React.js, Ionic, Node.js
+Typescript, PeerJS, WebRTC, WebTorrent (beginner level)

 ### 🐋 You'll know those things after summer

-WebTorrent, CIP-0030 (Cardano dApp-Wallet Web Bridge), Firebase Cloud Messaging SDK
+WebTorrent, WebRTC, Cardano Peer Connect

 ### 🏋️ Difficulty

-Hard
+Intermediate

 ### 👕 Size